CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

   * On Gradle 7-, use `modCompile` instead of `modImplementation`, and drop the `only` from `modRuntimeOnly` (`implementation`/`runtimeOnly` are a gradle 7 convention)
 * On Gradle 6+, a Temurin 8 toolchain is provisioned for run configs.
 You can configure the version and vendor
   * Done without breaking Gradle 4 source compatibilty in the plugin btw... so its kinda jank

-(There are 2 magical secret mapping kludges that make Ears work, because it wasn't expected to run in a dev environment, that i will remove after adding user-configurable mappings)
+* Access transformers (barely)
+  * It's a bit buggy, you will need to `-Pvoldeloom.refreshDependencies` to get them to propagate through.
+  * ATs will not be discovered from other mods (by design)
+  * The plugin will not help you declare your ATs for the non-development workspace (yet)

-What doesn't work yet:
+What doesn't work:

-* Minecraft versions other than 1.4.7 and 1.5.2 don't work
-  * The long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
 * Generated IDE run configs are broken.
-  * The `runClient` task works, and is more of a priority because I get much more direct control over the startup process
+  * The `runClient` task works, and is more of a priority because I get *much* more control over the startup process
   * (I don't think many modders know what the actual difference between `runClient` and ide runs are, maybe i should write something up)
-  * Something is putting a million java 8 jars on the runtime classpath
+  * Something is putting a million java 8 jars on the runtime classpath and exploding 1.4.7
 * I don't know how broken Eclipse/VSCode are
+* Assets broken in 1.6 because i don't support the non-legacy file layout yet lol
 * Dependency source-remapping is broken, and `migrateMappings` is broken.
 If you're using retro mapping projects other than MCP....... have Fun
 * You can depend on other people's coremods, but you can't develop them (they don't end up in the `coremods` folder where Forge wants to find them)
-* You can't depend on mods that require access transformers, and you can't write your own access transformers
-* (both of the above require "projectmapping", the ability for the plugin to recognize that a configuration is per-project and shouldn't be shared into the global gradle cache)
 * The jar remapper (tiny-remapper) is "too smart" - MCP used a much simpler namefinding algorithm (you might need to worry about [this sort of thing](https://github.com/unascribed/BuildCraft/commit/06dc8a89f4ea503eb7dc696395187344658cf9c1))

-What I'd like to add:

-* the aforementioned projectmapping
+* No Launchwrapper, so the 1.6.4 dev workspace is broken because forge requires to launch through Launchwrapper.
-* Quiltflower lol
+* ok this is more of a feature request but...
+Quiltflower lol
   * This isn't "using shiny new tech for the sake of it", it does successfully do some methods that Fernflower fails to decompile due to the switchmap comedy funny
   * Quiltflower only runs on java 11 though
-* Launchwrapper?
-DevLaunchInjector?
-* 1.6/1.7 support is blocked on needing a working Pack200 parser to read `binpatches.pack.lzma`, yes i tried commons-compress it's broken
-  * Why'd they use pack200 when there aren't even any *classes* in the pack?
-Anyone's guess!!!
-  * Tbh I think the best way is to write some glue that uses the java8 pack200 parser, then either be on or provision a java8 toolchain, and call it
-  * weeee

 # Differences between this toolchain and period-accurate Forge